ChrisWhealy/edge-cdn-store/README.md

 | HTTP   | `PROXY_HTTP_PORT`    | `6188`
 | HTTPS  | `PROXY_HTTPS_PORT`   | `6143`

-If either of these environment variables are missing, or contain a value that cannot be parsed as a `u16`, then the default values will be usd instead
+If either of these environment variables are missing, or contain a value that cannot be parsed as a `u16`, then the default values will be used instead

 ---